GallantJoseph/QAP4_Java-S3/README.md

 # QAP4_Java-S3
 # Database and File Handling

 Practice assessment for reading and writing Event objects to, and from a file; and Part objects to, and from a database.
 The main program, including the menu, is stored in the Main class.
+The "parts" database can be created with the "create_parts_table.sql" stored in the "scripts" folder.

 - The Event class stores information about events, such as parties, weddings, and graduations.
 + The Part class stores information about parts, such as computers, cars, and plumbing.